uwsSuT/Tintri-API-and-TOOLS/README.md

 The Library includes a python setup.py script which will install the library into the local python dist-packages.
 But you can test and work with the library without installation too.
-The only other thin you have to do for initialisation is a definition of your user credentials in a local_settings.py file (see local_settings later on in this README)
+The only other thing you have to do for initialization is a definition of your user credentials in a local_settings.py file (see local_settings later on in this README)
 After that just set the Python-Path and use the lib functions like this: